 Do You Capitalize Job Titles?
-A Comprehensive Guide
+A full breakdown

 Capitalizing job titles can seem like a minor detail, but it's a crucial element of professional writing and communication.
 Getting it right demonstrates attention to detail and conveys professionalism, while getting it wrong can appear sloppy and even disrespectful.
-This comprehensive guide will delve into the nuances of capitalizing job titles, exploring various scenarios and providing clear rules to help you confidently navigate this grammatical challenge.
+Here's the thing — this complete walkthrough will dig into the nuances of capitalizing job titles, exploring various scenarios and providing clear rules to help you confidently handle this grammatical challenge.
 We'll cover when to capitalize, when not to, and the exceptions that often cause confusion.

 Introduction: The Importance of Proper Capitalization